tmcqueen-materials/kafkacrypto-java/README.md

 # kafkacrypto-java
-Message Layer Encryption for Kafka
+End-to-End (End2End) Message Layer Encryption for Kafka

-This is a Java implementation of the encryption layer kafkacrypto.
+This is a Java implementation of the encryption layer [kafkacrypto](https://github.com/tmcqueen-materials/kafkacrypto).

 ## Quick Start
 Utilize the kafkacrypto-java library during your build process and package as part of your releases.